Our cats deserve our protection. When something comes along the way, they need all the help we can provide.

 Mixed FIP

-Feline infectious peritonitis was initially considered untreatable, but major breakthroughs and advancements have been effective.
-This included FIP treatment options such as remdesivir and GS-441524.
+Feline infectious peritonitis in cats was initially considered untreatable, but major breakthroughs and advancements have been effective.
+This included treatment options such as GS-441524 and remdesivir.
+If GS-441524 fails, molnupiravir can be given as an alternative.

 For cats with no access to these antiviral treatments or those in the advanced stages of the disease, supportive care will be the option.
 These methods aim to improve the cat's life and comfort.